Connect with others who understand.

 • The swelling is increasing.

-• You can’t move your shoulder as well as you used to.
+• You can’t move the shoulder on the affected side as well as you used to.

-If your seroma comes back after being drained, your doctor may perform sclerotherapy, in which a chemical is injected into the seroma space.
-The chemical irritates the surrounding vessels that are causing fluid to leak into the space and helps seal them shut, thereby preventing further fluid buildup.
+If your seroma comes back after being drained, your doctor may perform sclerotherapy.
+In this procedure, a chemical is injected into the seroma space.
+The chemical irritates the tissue, which causes scarring and helps seal the space to prevent further fluid buildup.
 Alternatively, you may need surgery to help drain all of the extra fluid and prevent it from coming back.

 One member wrote that their seroma reappeared about a day after it was drained.
 “I just wonder how long I’ll have this fluid,” they wrote.
 “It feels like a waterbed in my chest.”